Dodo: Contemporary depictions

 An Indian Mughal painting rediscovered in the Hermitage Museum, St. Petersburg, in 1955 shows a dodo along with native Indian birds.
 It depicts a slimmer, brownish bird, and its discoverer Aleksander Iwanow and British palaeontologist Julian Hume regarded it as one of the most accurate depictions of the living dodo; the surrounding birds are clearly identifiable and depicted with appropriate colouring.
 It is believed to be from the 17th century and has been attributed to the Mughal painter Ustad Mansur.
-The bird depicted probably lived in the menagerie of the Mughal Emperor Jahangir, located in Surat, where the English traveller Peter Mundy also claimed to have seen two dodos sometime between 1628 and 1633.
+The bird depicted probably lived in the menagerie of the Mughal Emperor Jahangir, located in Surat, India, where the English traveller Peter Mundy also claimed to have seen two dodos sometime between 1628 and 1633.
 In 2014, another Indian illustration of a dodo was reported, but it was found to be derivative of an 1836 German illustration.